My decision to start a blog was pivotal for me.

 If you’re serious about making this work, then I’m here to help you set up your blog.

-I’m going to help you set up your Bluehost account and walk you through step-by-step.
+I’m going to help you set up your Bluehost account and walk you through it step-by-step.

 After you go to Bluehost, you want to choose a plan to continue with.
 The BASIC plan is enough for a beginner blogger like yourself.